Activity 7.2.1: To Implement and Debug an Event Handler

 }

-To indicate that the method is an event handler, you have used the handleEvent decorator.
-As the first parameter of the decorator, you have specified the type of the event, and in the second parameter you have specified the view for which the event handler is intended.
+You’ve used the handleEvent decorator to indicate that the method is an event handler.
+As the first parameter of the decorator, you’ve specified the type of the event, and in the second parameter, you’ve specified the view for which the event handler is intended.

-2. In the body of the event handler, check the number of the row, print the message in the Console window and return the name of the CSS class in the string format.
+2. In the body of the event handler, check the number of the row, print the message in the Console window, and return the name of the CSS class in string format.

 @handleEvent(CustomEventType.GetRowCss, { view: "RepairItems" })